Erbium Laser Skin Resurfacing

 The following day, you should begin cleansing your skin four to five times per day.
 You may also use ointments to expedite the healing process and reduce scabbing.
 You may experience swelling, itching and stinging for a few days post treatment, but ice compresses will help alleviate any discomfort.

 Within 10 to 21 days, your skin will return to its natural aesthetic, the only difference being tighter qualities that help you look years younger.
 If you have additional questions about erbium laser resurfacing treatment, or to find out whether the procedure is right for you, contact Cosmetic Surgeons of Michigan, PC at 586-773-6900 and schedule a consultation with our office.

 About Cosmetic Surgeons of Michigan, PC

-Collectively, board certified cosmetic surgeons Dr. Goffas and Dr. Bill have served patients in the metro Detroit area for over 20 years.
-They would be happy to discuss questions you may have about Erbium Laser Skin Resurfacing, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
-To schedule a personal consultation with Dr. Goffas or Dr. Bill, contact us online or call (586) 773-6900.
+Board certified cosmetic surgeon Dr. Goffas has served patients in the metro Detroit area for over 15 years.
+He would be happy to discuss questions you may have about Erbium Laser Skin Resurfacing, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
+To schedule a personal consultation with Dr. Goffas, contact us online or call (586) 773-6900.